-Analysis | Understanding the criminal allegation the Jan.
+Analysis | Understanding the criminal allegations the Jan.
 6 committee is constructing against Trump

 The committee’s allegations were outlined in a court filing submitted by the committee as it seeks to compel cooperation from an attorney named John Eastman.
 Eastman was a central figure in Trump’s final effort to hold power after his election loss, writing the memo that argued Vice President Mike Pence could simply set aside electoral votes submitted by several states that voted for Joe Biden.
 The committee wants him to provide testimony and documents related to his interactions with Trump, but he has refused to do so.

 Part of the argument against cooperating is that he was acting as Trump’s attorney and is therefore subject to attorney-client privilege.
-But that privilege doesn’t apply if the discussions between an attorney and a client were related to commission of a crime — what’s known as a the crime-fraud exception.
+But that privilege doesn’t apply if the discussions between an attorney and a client were related to commission of a crime — what’s known as the crime-fraud exception.
 And so the committee delineated the crimes it believes Trump committed in concert with Eastman, hoping to convince the court to review material that can then be shared with investigators.

 The Jan.
-6 committee’s allegation
+6 committee’s allegations

 It’s useful to begin by clarifying that the committee’s delineation of suspected crimes is something well short of proof of guilt.
 It’s not even an indictment, just an articulation of what laws it thinks Trump might have broken.
 This may be the closest Trump comes to being charged criminally for his post-election efforts.
 Time will tell.